submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 ## Work items

+1. Support creation of GlobalnetEgressIP CRD and the associated Cluster Roles.
+2. Provide configuration parameter either via ConfigMap or Env variable to specify the number of default GlobalIPs that have to be allocated at cluster level.
-1. Support Globalnet EgressIPs at the cluster level and program necessary egress rules.
+3. Support Globalnet EgressIPs at the cluster level and program necessary egress rules.
-2. Support Globalnet EgressIPs at namespace level which takes precedence over globalIPs at cluster level.
+4. Support Globalnet EgressIPs at namespace level which takes precedence over globalIPs at cluster level.
-3. Support Globalnet EgressIPs to Pods (or set of Pods) which has the highest precedence.
+5. Support Globalnet EgressIPs to Pods (or set of Pods) which has the highest precedence.
-4. Annotate only exported Services instead of annotating all Services.
+6. Annotate only exported Services instead of annotating all Services.
-5. Support Headless Services and program ingress/egress rules for the backend Pods.
+7. Support Headless Services and program ingress/egress rules for the backend Pods.
-6. Avoid dependency on the iptable chains programmed by IPtables kube-proxy driver.
+8. Avoid dependency on the iptable chains programmed by IPtables kube-proxy driver.
-7. Implement necessary unit tests for each of the use-cases.
+9. Implement necessary unit tests for each of the use-cases.
-8. Implement necessary e2e tests to validate various use-cases.
+10. Implement necessary e2e tests to validate various use-cases.
-9. Update documentation.
+11. Update documentation.
-10. Support upgrade from 0.8 release to the newer implementation.
+12. Support upgrade from 0.8 release to the newer implementation.